 En avril 2011, Guéshé Kelsang Wangmo est entrée dans l’histoire en devenant la première femme guéshé, ouvrant aux nonnes une voie nouvelle d’accession à un haut niveau d’excellence scolastique et à des postes d’enseignement importants, toutes choses qui jusqu’à présent étaient le domaine réservé des moines.
 “Ce fut une grande joie de voir que le diplôme de guéshé avait été décerné à la vénérable Kelsang Wangmo.
 J’espère qu’elle sera très vite suivie par de nombreuses autres nonnes, dont certaines ont déjà terminé leurs études depuis des années”, déclarait tout récemment à Mandala la vénérable Kunphen, SPC au Tushita Meditation Center de Dharamsala.
 “C’est vraiment un grand pas en avant qui va rehausser considérablement l’estime et la valeur accordées aux nonnes.”

 En juillet 2012, Guéshé Wangmo a répondu par mail aux questions de Mandala depuis chez elle à McLeod Ganj, en Inde.
 Notre article complet sur Guéshé Wangmo et l’émergence de la femme guéshé est paru dans le numéro imprimé de Mandala d’octobre-décembre 2012 [version en anglais].

-- Tagged: français, geshe degree, geshe kelsang wangmo, lama zopa rinpoche, tushita meditation centre
+- Tagged: français, geshe degree, geshe kelsang wangmo, lama zopa rinpoche, mandala, tushita meditation centre

 DHARMA AND THE MODERN WORLD